An Introduction to Enterprise Data Management

 Your company needs enterprise data management

-As a leader in the finance department, you may be wondering why you need to concern yourself with enterprise data management.
-The truth is, diligent maintenance of data will impact your department more than any other area of the company.
+As a leader in your organization, you may be wondering why you need to concern yourself with enterprise data management.
+The truth is, diligent maintenance of data impacts every area of your company.

-Well-maintained data makes it easier for your department to comply with financial regulations by improving the quality of data you receive, which in turn enables you to confidently make key business decisions.
+Well-maintained data makes it easier for your company to comply with financial regulations by improving the quality of data you receive, which in turn enables you to confidently make key business decisions.

 If you're relying on inconsistent data, your ability to create accurate reports is hindered, mistakes are likely to go unnoticed, and huge amounts of time and resources are wasted.

-Enterprise data management can save you time and money and ensure your business stays compliant; this will allow your department to deliver more value to the entire company.
+Enterprise data management can save you time and money and ensure your business stays compliant; this will allow you to deliver more value across your entire company.

 What is big data?